 Thermal Interface Materials

-Thermal Interface Materials are used for heat transfer from critical components in electronics.
+Materials that are used for heat transfer from critical components in electronics.

-The main driver for developing superior thermal interface materials is the need for greater heat flow away from crucial heat generating processors and other components.
-Some examples are LED applications, automotive electronics, power supplies, mobile phones and PCs.
-Good heat management leads to better performance, longer lifetime and better reliability (IDTechEx, 2016).
+Greater heat flow away from crucial heat generating processors and other components is the main driver for developing superior thermal interface materials.
+These materials can be found in LED applications, automotive electronics, power supplies, mobile phones and PCs.
+A more controlled heat management leads to better performance, longer lifetime and better reliability (IDTechEx, 2016).

 A thermal interface material (TIM) is typically a paste, gel or flexible film.
 It’s used to enhance heat transport from one surface to another, for instance from a hot processor surface to a heat sink.
 A TIM should be soft as it is required to fill insulating air gaps created by the micro-scale roughness of the two hard surfaces.